c4a-ri/dialbb/docs/document-en/source/03_tutorial.md

 ### Files Comprising the Application

-The files that make up this application are located in the `sample_apps/simple_ja` directory (folder).
+The files that make up this application are located in the `sample_apps/simple_ja` directory.
 This directory includes the following files:

 - `config.yml`